Philips GM6004 Voltmeter (1951)

 The valve line up is:

 I bought this meter in 2008.
-It was in reasonable condition but the case had been painted creamy white.
-Originally, it has a hammered metal finish case which dates it in the 1950's.
-The original version is from 1949 and used EF6 penthodes.
-The /02 version dates from 1951 and has EF40 Rimlock penthodes.
+It was in reasonable condition.
+The case had been painted over creamy white by a previous owner.
+The GM6004 model was released in 1949 and originally used EF6 pentodes.
+The /02 version dates from 1951 and uses more modern EF40 Rimlock pentodes.
 This specimen seems to be from around that time.
-There is something like a date code on one of the potmeters that seems to point at 1950.
-Someone has scribbled a note on the chassis that says the instrument was ok (callibrated? ) in 1953.
-Looking inside, I saw the chassis looked well, but the power electrolytic had been leaking.
-Need to replace that one, and remove the white paint.
+There is something like a date code on one of the potmeters that hints at 1950.
+Someone has scribbled a note on the chassis that says the instrument was ok (callibrated?) in 1953.
+Looking inside, I saw the chassis was looking well, but the power electrolytic had been leaking.

 A closer look at the components on top of the chassis.